vjbollavarapu/tidygen/apps/backend/apps/finance/README.md

 # Finance Management Module

-A comprehensive finance management system for the iNEAT ERP platform that handles invoicing, payments, expenses, budgeting, and financial reporting.
+A comprehensive finance management system for the TidyGen ERP platform that handles invoicing, payments, expenses, budgeting, and financial reporting.

 ## Features